DewGew/Domoticz-Google-Assistant/README.md

 ```

 ## Device Settings
-Nicknames, rooms and ack can be set from a browser in the Domoticz user interface.
+Nicknames, rooms and ack can be set in the Domoticz user interface.
 Simply put the device configuration in the device description, in a section between 'voicecontrol' tags like:
 ```
 <voicecontrol>
 nicknames = Kitchen Blind One, Left Blind, Blue Blind